shishenyxx/DeepMosaic/README.md

 # Contact

-If you have any questions please post a thread at the issue section or contact us at:
+If you have any questions please post a thread at the [issues](https://github.com/Virginiaxu/DeepMosaic/issues) section or contact us at:

 :email: Xiaoxu Yang: [xiy010@health.ucsd.edu](mailto:xiy010@health.ucsd.edu), [yangxiaoxu-shishen@hotmail.com](mailto:yangxiaoxu-shishen@hotmail.com)